TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) The school district or other entity serving the student deems the situation an emergency, defined as a situation in which immediate intervention is needed to protect a student or other individual from imminent danger of serious physical harm to the student or others and less restrictive and intrusive interventions have been tried and proven ineffective in stopping the imminent danger.

-C) Supine physical restraint is used in a manner that does not restrict or impair a student's ability to breathe or communicate normally, apply pressure to a student's neck, obstruct a student's airway, or interfere with a student's primary mode of communication.
+C) Supine physical restraint is used in a manner that does not restrict or impair a student's ability to breathe or communicate normally, apply pressure to a student's neck or torso, obstruct a student's airway, or interfere with a student's primary mode of communication.

-D) Supine physical restraint is used only by personnel who have completed required training under subsection (i).
+D) Supine physical restraint is used only by personnel who have completed required training under subsection (h).

 E) Supine physical restraint is used only if those interventions are the least restrictive and intrusive interventions to address the emergency and stop the imminent danger of serious physical harm to the student or others.
 During each incident, one school staff person trained in identifying the signs of distress must be assigned to observe and monitor the student during the entire incident.
 That staff person may not be involved in the physical holding of the student.
 The number of staff involved in physically restraining the student may not exceed the number necessary to safely hold the student.
 Staff involved in the restraint must use the least amount of force and the fewest points of contact necessary and must afford the student maximum freedom of movement while maintaining safety.